 And here's where his inner geek comes out and he jokes about his own appearance in the movie.

 "I will appear shirtless for most of the length of the film," he teased of his upcoming reinterpretation of the classic story.
 "You will be amazed at my chocolate bar physique!"

 Unfortunately Guillermo doesn't say anything new about The Hobbit, besides that there are "rumblings" but he really hasn't been confronted yet.
 And the same with Harry Potter and the Deathly Hallows, as Guillermo is one of the few who "everyone" wants to direct that film, too (refer to this article).
-He says he was very moved by the ending of the last book and that he would certainly be interested in directing it if they ask him.
+He says he was moved by the ending of the last book and that he would certainly be interested in directing if they ask.

 Watch the full video interview here - I'm sure you'll chuckle a few times: